-Given instruction based on the Sunshine State Standards, students in grades three through five will increase by five percent their mathematics skills on the 2006 administration of the FCAT Mathematics Test as compared to the 2005 administration of the Mathematics Test.
+Given instruction based on the Sunshine State Standards, students in grades three through five will increase by five percent their mathematics skills on the 2007 administration of the FCAT Mathematics Test as compared to the 2006 administration of the Mathematics Test.

-Given instruction based on the Sunshine State Standards, students in grade four will improve their writing skills as evidenced by 92 percent of the students achieving high standards on the 2006 administration of the FCAT Writing.
+Given instruction based on the Sunshine State Standards, students in grade four will improve their writing skills as evidenced by 93 percent of the students achieving high standards on the 2007 administration of the FCAT Writing.

-Given instruction using the Sunshine State Standards, students in grade five will improve their science skills as evidenced by an increase in the mean scale score to 314 as documented by the 2006 FCAT Science Test.
+Given instruction based on the Sunshine State Standards, students in grade five will improve their science skills as evidenced by an increase of 25 percentage points in the percent of students achieving Level 3 and above on the 2007 administration of the FCAT Science Test as compared to the 2006 administration of the FCAT Science Test.

-Given the school-wide emphasis on parental and community involvement the school will demonstrate a five percent increase in parental and community interaction as evidenced by comparing the sign-in logs for the 2004-2005 and 2005-2006 school years.
+Given the school-wide emphasis on parental and community involvement the school will demonstrate a five percent increase in parental and community interaction as evidenced by comparing the sign-in logs for the 2005-2006 and 2006-2007 school years.

-Given an emphasis on a safe and orderly environment, student behavior will improve as evidenced by a ten percent decrease in the number of indoor/outdoor suspensions during the 2005-2006 school year as compared to the 2004-2005 school year.
+Given an emphasis on a safe and orderly environment, student behavior will improve as evidenced by a ten percent decrease in the number of indoor/outdoor suspensions during the 2006-2007 school year as compared to the 2005-2006 school year.

-Given an emphasis on the use of technology in education, Level 1 and 2 students will utilize FCAT Explorer, Compass Learning and Fast ForWord programs and will demonstrate a five percent increase in the number of students making AYP in reading in the administration of the 2005-2006 FCAT as compared to the 2004-2005 FCAT.
+Given an emphasis on the use of technology in education, Level 1 and 2 students will utilize FCAT Explorer, Compass Learning and Reading Plus programs and will demonstrate a five percent increase in the number of students making Learning gains in reading in the administration of the 2006-2007 FCAT as compared to the 2005-2006 FCAT.

-Students will improve their fitness as evidenced by a five percent increase in the number of students passing the FITNESSGRAM when comparing the 2006 and 2005 administration of the FITNESSGRAM.
+Students will improve their fitness as evidenced by a five percent increase in the number of students passing the FITNESSGRAM when comparing the 2007 and 2006 administration of the FITNESSGRAM.

-Given emphasis on the benefits of participating in advance academic programs the number of students referred to the Gifted Program will increase by ten percent during the 2005-2006 school year as compared to the 2004-2005 school year.
+Given emphasis on the benefits of participating in advance academic programs the number of students referred to the Gifted Program will increase by ten percent during the 2006-2007 school year as compared to the 2005-2006 school year.

-Banyan Elementary School will improve its ranking on the State of Florida ROI index publication from 50th percentile in 2003 to the 55th percentile on the next publication of the index.
+Banyan Elementary School will improve its ranking on the State of Florida ROI index publication from 23 percentile in 2005 to the 24 percentile on the next publication of the index.

-With 91 percent of the Banyan staff completing the Organizational Performance Improvement Survey, the strongest category was Measurement, Analysis and Knowledge Management (#4) with an average score of 4.5 out of 5.
-Two categories Leadership (#1) and Customer and Market Focus (#3) had an average score of 4.4.
-Three categories Human Resource Focus (#5), Process Management (#6) and Business Results (#7) all had an average score of 4.3.
-The lowest scoring category (#2) Strategic Planning has an average score of 4.2.
+With 92 percent of the Banyan staff completing the Organizational Performance Improvement Snapshot (OPIS) Survey, the strongest category was Measurement, Analysis and Knowledge Management (#4) with an average score of 4.6 out of 5.
+One category, Customer and Market Focus (#3) had an average score of 4.5.
+Three categories, Leadership (#1), Process Management (#6) and Business Results (#7), had an average score of 4.4.
+The lowest scoring categories, (#2) Strategic Planning and (#5) Human Resources, have an average score of 4.3.
 However, two areas that can be improved upon are the informing of the organization/staff of how the school is doing financially and asking the organization/staff more for their ideas.
-These two areas appear to be of greatest concern for organization/staff and therefore will be addressed immediately.
+These two areas appear to be of greatest concern for the organization/staff and therefore will be addressed immediately.
 Currently school financial information is shared with all EESAC members of which teachers are well-represented.
 In the future faculty meetings and grade level meetings will be held on school finances to assure that all stakeholders are more informed.
 Although administration has monthly meetings with support staff, weekly planning meetings with grade level teachers, and twice monthly faculty meetings, more input will be sought from these groups in planning for the future.
 These strategies are intended to produce an enriched, supportive environment.